Skip to content

 For more "granular" inspection of our alignment data, we can also use the complimentary R package, rPHG2.
 Check out the "Load and visualize PHG metrics" section for more information.

-VCF Metrics
+VCF metrics

 Once the gVCF and hVCF files for the TileDB instances have been created, we can produce a table summarizing metrics related to the assemblies used to produce them.
 These metrics are useful for identifying low-quality assemblies which you may wish to exclude from the PHG, or detecting problems with the assembly alignments.